 Highways insurance claims

-There is currently a ten week waiting time for an initial response to all claims other than those relating to personal injury.
-If you would like confirmation that your claim form has been received phone 0345 155 1004.
+There is currently a 12 week waiting time for an initial response to all claims other than those relating to personal injury.
+If you would like confirmation that your claim has been received phone 0345 155 1004.

 You can make a claim to Devon County Council if you believe that our actions when maintaining the roads have been negligent and have resulted in: